 Getting And Using Your Credit Card

-Choosing the right one – Choosing the right plastic can be a difficult decision.
+- Choosing the right one – Choosing the right plastic can be a difficult decision.
 There are loads of options from all different financial institutions.
 They come with all different rates, benefits, and fees and are subject to different acceptance criteria.
-Your best bet is to think about how you will use your plastic and what features are important to you.
+A good option is to think about how you will use your plastic and what features are important to you.
 For example, if you do not think you will use it often or only for emergencies, you might look for a no annual fee card.

 You might have a higher interest rate, but if the plastic is not used you could own it for free.
 Those who will use their cards a lot will either want one with a low rate if they will not pay if off in full each month or a good rewards program.
 Whichever one you choose, make sure it continually suits your needs and that you are not spending loads of cash to own it without getting a lot of value in return.
 Once you have picked the one you want, you can usually apply for it online and get a response in minutes.
 Your card will arrive in the mail within a week or so and you can start spending as soon as it is activated.

 - Interest rates – Interest rates are tricky so you need to pay close attention to how much you will be charged for your transactions.
 To begin with, when you see an advertised rate do not assume that it is the rate you will get.
 They usually advertise the lowest possible interest rate, but that is only available to people with a near perfect financial history.
 Once you apply, you will be awarded a rate that the issuer thinks is suitable, the better your credit history is the better rate you will get.You should also know that there are different rates charged for different transactions.
 You will probably have one rate for purchases, one for balance transfers, and another for cash advances.